leoafarias/firekit/implementation_plan.md

 - [ ] 11.3.
 Consider S3 or other cloud storage adapters
 - [ ] 11.4.
 Design pattern for handling subcollections across different backends
 - [ ] 11.5.
 Implement optional real-time update interface for supporting adapters

+## Phase 12: Implementation Validation _(New Phase)_

+- [ ] 12.1.
+Architecture validation:
+  - [ ] 12.1.1.
+Verify that interfaces are properly defined with clear contracts
+  - [ ] 12.1.2.
+Ensure proper separation of concerns between adapters and repositories
+  - [ ] 12.1.3.
+Validate that the adapter pattern is correctly implemented
+  - [ ] 12.1.4.
+Check for any tight coupling that should be avoided
+- [ ] 12.2.
+Code quality validation:
+  - [ ] 12.2.1.
+Ensure consistent error handling across all components
+  - [ ] 12.2.2.
+Verify that all public APIs have proper JSDoc documentation
+  - [ ] 12.2.3.
+Check that type safety is maintained throughout the codebase
+  - [ ] 12.2.4.
+Verify that decorators work correctly with TypeScript's reflection metadata
+- [ ] 12.3.
+Implementation completeness validation:
+  - [ ] 12.3.1.
+Verify that all planned interfaces are implemented
+  - [ ] 12.3.2.
+Ensure that the InMemoryAdapter fully supports all specified operations
+  - [ ] 12.3.3.
+Validate that query operations work as expected with different operators
+  - [ ] 12.3.4.
+Check that batch operations handle transactions and rollbacks correctly
+- [ ] 12.4.
+Integration validation:
+  - [ ] 12.4.1.
+Create a sample entity and test full CRUD operations through Repokit
+  - [ ] 12.4.2.
+Test complex queries and verify correct results
+  - [ ] 12.4.3.
+Validate batch operations across multiple collections
+  - [ ] 12.4.4.
+Check compatibility with existing Firekit decorators
+- [ ] 12.5.
+Performance validation:
+  - [ ] 12.5.1.
+Check memory usage patterns in the in-memory adapter
+  - [ ] 12.5.2.
+Ensure efficient handling of large datasets in queries
+  - [ ] 12.5.3.
+Validate that transformations don't cause performance bottlenecks
+  - [ ] 12.5.4.
+Benchmark basic operations to establish performance baselines